 Food and water are also readily accessible everywhere and not a problem to find in Cambodia.
 Cambodian food is delicious, especially Lok Lak and Amok.

-Things to do in Cambodia for bike travellers
+Things to do in Cambodia for motorcycle travellers

 Siem Reap and Angkor Wat

 Siem Reap is the central hub of tourism in Cambodia thanks to the nine astonishing temples located just outside the city in Angkor.
 The stupendous 12th century Hindu temple of Angkor Wat is the most notable and attracts the bulk of tourists – but it is still a must visit.
 The remaining 8 temples are also seriously impressive too.